hellworld-io/morseGo/README.md

 # MorseGo

-### MorseGo is written  by golang.
-It is a Simple command line for converting Morse Code or text.
+### `MorseGo` is written  by golang.
+It is a simple command line for converting Morse Code or text.

 ## What Morse Code?